KSeF: National System of e-Invoices in Poland

 Choose One of Comarch EDI operating models

-Consists in the exchange of e-invoices with basic validation (ensuring that the invoices are fully compliant with the requirements of KSeF).
+This process involves the exchange of e-invoices with basic technical validation, ensuring full compliance of invoices with the requirements of the KSeF scheme.

 KSEF - A Scheme of the General Model